Ill-posedness of waterline integral of time domain free surface Green function for surface piercing body advancing at dynamic speed: Conclusion

 \section{Conclusion}

-The linearised problem of a surface piercing body advancing at a dynamic speed in the $Ox$ direction is known to be modelled by a boundary integral equation given by time domain free surface sources integrated on the wetted body surface and the waterline contour (see, for example, \cite{Ma}).
-Therefore, to find the velocity potential of the wave body motion problem becomes to derive the strength distribution of the time domain free surface source potential or the time domain free surface Green function.
-The boundary integral equation is described (\ref{nn333}).
-The strength $\sigma$ for the sources on the waterline $\Gamma(\tau)$ has to be solved by the boundary integral equation (\ref{nn44}) with field point $\q$ in the waterline contour $\Gamma(t)$ in order to use the normal velocity boundary condition applied to the wetted body surface $S_B(\tau)$.
+The linearised problem of a surface piercing body advancing at a dynamic speed is known to be modelled by the source formulation (\ref{nn333}) defined by time domain free surface sources integrated on the wetted body surface and the waterline contour (see, for example, \cite{Ma}).
+To find the velocity potential of the hydrodynamics problem one has to evaluate the strength $\sigma$ of the sources to be obtained by the boundary integral equation (\ref{nn44}) together with normal velocity boundary condition (\ref{body}).

-The present study shows that the strength $\sigma$ of the source on the waterline contour $\Gamma(\tau)$ is not obtainable from the normal velocity boundary integral equation (\ref{nn44}) because the waterline integral for $\q \in \Gamma(t)$ is infinite under the condition that the normal vector $\n=(n_1,n_2,n_3)$ of the of the body surface $S_B$ at $\q\in \Gamma(t)$ is not parallel to the plane $z=0$ or $n_3\neq 0$.
+The present study shows that boundary integral equation (\ref{nn44}) is ill-posed since the waterline integral of (\ref{nn44}) is infinite for the field point $\q$ approaching to the waterline when the body surface $S_B$ at $\q$ is not perpendicular to the mean water surface.

-It is popular to move the field point $\q$ down from the waterline to obtain approximate value of the waterline integral in earlier studies.
-However, the ill-posedness of the waterline integral shows that the approximation is valid only when body surface is perpendicular to the free surface plane $z=0$ at the intersection contour $\Gamma$.
+It is popular to move the field point $\q$ down from the free water surface to approximate the waterline integral in earlier studies.
+However, the ill-posedness of the waterline integral shows the approximation to be unrealistic.

 \

 \textbf{Acknowledgment} This research is partially supported by NSF (grant No. 11571240) of China.